Sapein/TSC/README.md

 2. It's still *very* Alpha.
 Notably you can not remove tags.

 ### Why did you make this?
 Aside from the above, I wanted something that was a bit more Game-Development and more DAM focused, while retaining many of the features and design of TagStudio, I also wanted something that was/is a bit more stable.

+### When will this become alpha?
+Check the TODO.md file to see what's left for me to do before I feel comfortable calling it alpha!

 ### Why use .NET and Avalonia?
 Because I'm quite familiar with it, and I know XAML really well.
 I actually think XAML is not bad for designing and